Skip to main content

 Denver

-Denver, the vibrant heart of Colorado, boasts comprehensive chimney laws to ensure homeowner safety and environmental compliance.
-For wood-burning fireplaces, city regulations require that chimneys extend at least 2 feet above surrounding structures to maintain proper draft and prevent downdrafts.
-Annual cleaning and inspections, aligned with National Fire Protection Association (NFPA) standards, are required to avoid fire risks and ensure functionality.
-Level 1 inspections are the most common and involve a thorough examination of accessible parts of the chimney.
-Permits are also required for any chimney-related work, from installations to major repairs, to ensure all activities comply with local building codes.
+Denver, the vibrant heart of Colorado, has a full set of chimney laws built around homeowner safety and clean air.
+For wood-burning fireplaces, the city wants chimneys to stand at least 2 feet above anything around them so you get proper draft and don't end up with smoke pushing back down into the room.
+Annual cleaning and inspections, matched to National Fire Protection Association (NFPA) standards, are required so you avoid fire risk and keep things working.
+Level 1 inspections are the most common, and they cover a careful look at the accessible parts of the chimney.
+You also need permits for any chimney work, from a new install to a major repair, so everything lines up with local building codes.

 Category Requirement